Integralist/gist-archiver/README.md

 > \[!IMPORTANT\]
 > This code is pretty much ALL generated via AI.\
+> This includes Go, JavaScript, CSS and HTML.\
 > It was done as part of a "vibe coding" session.\
+> I've made _slight_ code tweaks to make it easier to maintain, but not much.\
+> The code is still very much an AI `:dumpster-fire:`,\\
-> Although the code is `:dumpster-fire:`, I'm surprised at how well it works.
+> But I am still surprised at how well it works,\
+> and also how quickly AI got me to a working product.

 ## View